 The United States Department of Veterans Affairs requires that the closing costs on a VA refinance be recouped in 36 months or less.
 If the recoupment period is over 36 months the loan will be rejected.

-In other words, the refinance closing costs divided by the monthly savings has to be 36 or less, signifying the number of months in the recoupment period.
+In other words, the refinance closing costs divided by the monthly savings has to be 36 or less.

-For example, if the closing costs on a VA refinance are $3,000 and the monthly savings on the refinance are $400 a month, the recoupment period is 7.5 months because $3,000 divided by $400 a month in savings = 7.5 (well within 36 months).
+For example, if the closing costs on a VA refinance are $3,000.
+And the monthly savings on the refinance are $400 a month.
+The recoupment period is 7.5 months because $3,000 divided by $400 a month in savings = 7.5.
+This is well within 36 months.

-If the closing costs on a VA refinance are $3,000 and the monthly savings on the refinance are $200 a month, then the recoupment period is 15 months ($3,000 divided by $200 a month in savings = 15) which is within 36 months.
+Assume the closing costs on a VA refinance are $3,000.
+And the monthly savings on the refinance are $200 a month.
+Then the recoupment period is 15 months ($3,000 divided by $200 a month in savings = 15) which is within 36 months.

 It is important to realize that the Department of Veterans Affairs has this recoupment period limit of 36 months when considering your VA refinance.